in Fort Lauderdale, FL

 What is this clinician’s expertise?
 What are their clinical experiences?
 What model or approach to supervision does the clinician utilize?
 Clinical supervision is an investment, and the importance of making informed decisions when it comes to supervision cannot be stressed enough.

-Supervision for Registered Mental Health Counseling Interns with Dr. Mandelkorn
+Supervision for Registered Mental Health Counseling Interns with Dr. Jeff Mandelkorn

 Clinical supervision is a critical aspect of one’s clinical training.
 I am a Qualified Supervisor for individuals who are Mental Health Counselor (MHC) Registered Interns who require supervision for their clinical work.